Professor and Laboratory Head

 Cellular Neurobiology Laboratory

 Dave Schubert is taking a different approach to finding drugs for neurodegenerative disorders.
 Many labs and companies focus on the molecules that cause the diseases and then develop targeted drugs that turn these molecules on or off.
-Members of the Schubert lab, however, have created a way to screen many chemical compounds for their ability to prevent the type of nerve cell death that is found in the aging human brain.
+In contrast, members of the Schubert lab have created a way to screen many chemical compounds for their ability to prevent the type of nerve cell death that is found in the aging human brain.
 Using assays developed by Schubert, the researchers can sift through thousands of possible drugs and pick out those that show potential to protect or help recover brain cells without having to pick a specific, predetermined drug target.

 Schubert’s lab can then home in on what these potential drugs do, how they help or protect neurons, and, in some cases, make them even more therapeutic by tweaking their structure and chemical properties.
 By screening molecules derived from plants, the lab has uncovered a handful of drug candidates that were modified through medicinal chemistry to improve their pharmacological properties and make them more potent.
 Several of these synthetic drug candidates are being studied for their potential benefit to humans and are in various processes of being evaluated for clinical use.

 The Schubert lab discovered that the natural plant compound fisetin—found in strawberries and other fruits and vegetables—prevents cognitive and kidney damage associated with rodent models of diabetes as well as memory and learning deficits in mouse models of Parkinson’s and Alzheimer’s diseases—it also showed promise in treating the symptoms in an autism model.

 Schubert and his colleagues have shown that a synthetic derivative of the curry spice curcumin, called J147, improves behavioral and pathological symptoms associated with Alzheimer’s, traumatic brain injury and stroke.
 This compound is currently in Phase 1 clinical trials for the treatment of Alzheimer’s.